-This course introduces Computer-Aided This course introduces Computer-Aided Manufacturing using Mastercam software.
+This course introduces Computer-Aided Manufacturing using Mastercam software.
 The basics of Numerical Control (NC) programming are covered including G and M codes, absolute and incremental positioning and canned cycles.
 Part geometry is created and edited using Mastercam software.
 Job setups are prepared, tool path is specified and a tool library is created.
 Part machining is verified graphically and NC code is post processed and downloaded to CNC machine tools to produce actual parts.
-This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.

-Prerequisite(s): MET 106 and MET 109 Co-requisite(s): METL 219 2 lecture hours and 3 laboratory hours per week 3 credit hours
+This course includes a laboratory section that has experiments and activities specifically designed to facilitate knowledge acquisition of course subject matter.
+Students must register for a lab component of this course.
+Prerequisite(s): MET 106 and MET 109 2 lecture hours and 3 laboratory hours per week